Cavanaugh Interstellar Cover Mockup

-“Yes, but it was an accident.”
+“Yes, but that was an accident.”
 I added.
 “We had a containment failure.”

 Zaughn regarded us carefully.
 “So you had no reason to strike at these buildings or those in them?”

-The door slid open and Vlad and Lily came onto the bridge, light glinted through the hole that remained in Vlad’s side.
-I pointed at him.
+Vaughn spun as the door slid open again and Vlad and Lily cautiously tested the floor, then moved to join us.
+Light glinted through the hole that remained in Vlad’s side.
+I pointed the hole out to Zaughn.
 “Because we wouldn’t punch a hole through anyone, especially one of our own.”

-“There was no sign of intention.”
+“There was no sign of directed energy.”
 Shai’Hara-Lee added.
-“And their facility was destroyed by the failure.”
+“Even their facility was destroyed by the failure.”

 “That’s another thing.”
-Zon joined the conversation, changing the subject.
-“Where is the planetary research center, the space docks, the central gov.?
+Zon joined in, changing the subject.
+“Where is your planetary research center, the space docks, the central gov.?
 It’s all missing.”

 “There is a reason for that.”
-‘Lana interjected.
+Aurelana interjected.

-“Based on cultural and science data, Earth’s civilization should not achieve Zero Point energy for at least another 1000 years.
+“Based on analysis of cultural and science data, Earth’s civilization should not achieve Zero Point energy for at least another 1000 years.
 I have downloaded their ‘Google’ from the ‘cloud’ as they call it, and analyzed it.
 Unless it is full of lies and omissions, they have not yet had first crisis, or even attempted a planetary government.
 There are no unified facilities.
-In short, they should never have been able to achieve Zero Point energy.”
+They should never have been able to achieve Zero Point energy.”

-T’lu expression shifted until he was looking at them in awe.
-“It’s like prehistorical!”
+T’lu’s expression changed as he looked at them in awe.
+“Wow, they’re like, prehistorical!”